 "This government has progressively disinvested in obesity prevention, especially in programmes promoting healthy food choices, and key policies recommended by the World Health Organisation, such as restricting unhealthy food marketing to children and having healthy food policies in schools, remain unimplemented."

-New Zealand's weight problem has now overtaken smoking as the biggest contributor to the disease burden.
+New Zealand's weight problem has overtaken smoking as the biggest contributor to the burden of disease.